-- 1. Witr is definite Sunnah according to the majority. - On the authority of 'Ali 4, "The witr prayer is not required like your obligatory prayers, but the Prophet 28 would perform the witr prayer and say, 'O you people [followers] of the Qur'aan, perform the witr prayer, for Allaah is One and He loves the witr'."
-(Recorded by Ahmad, An-Nasaa'i, Abu Daawud, Ibn Maajah, At-Tirmidhi who calls it fair, and Al-Haakim who grades it authentic) - On the authority of Talhah ibn 'Ubaidullah 🖏 the Prophet 🕮 said, "Five prayers during the day and night have been prescribed by Allaah ".
-Hearing this a bedouin asked the Prophet 3, "Is there anything else upon me [in the way of prayer]?"
-The Prophet add, "No, unless you want to do more voluntarily."
+- 1. Witr is definite Sunnah according to the majority. - On the authority of 'Ali , "The witr prayer is not required like your obligatory prayers, but the Prophet would perform the witr prayer and say, 'O you people [followers] of the Qur'aan, perform the witr prayer, for Allaah is One and He loves the witr'."
+(Recorded by Ahmad, An-Nasaa'i, Abu Daawud, Ibn Maajah, At-Tirmidhi who calls it fair, and Al-Haakim who grades it authentic) - On the authority of Talhah ibn 'Ubaidullah , the Prophet said, "Five prayers during the day and night have been prescribed by Allaah ".
+Hearing this a bedouin asked the Prophet , "Is there anything else upon me [in the way of prayer]?"
+The Prophet said, "No, unless you want to do more voluntarily."
 (Recorded by Al-Bukhaari and Muslim) - 2.
-Waajib63 (Obligatory) according to Hanafi. - His evidence was based on the regularity of the Prophet 24 in witr praver, which he prayed while on travel or not on travel.
+Waajib63 (Obligatory) according to Hanafi. - His evidence was based on the regularity of the Prophet 28 in witr prayer, which he prayed while on travel or not on travel.
 This regularity was used as evidence for wujoob (obligatation).